Raunak7t/NoitavonneClothing/README.md

 2. **Start JSON Server**

-   Navigate to the `backend` directory in your project and run:
+   Navigate to the root directory of your project and run:

    ```bash
    npx json-server db.json --port 5000